BradHutchings/Mmojo-Server-v2/instructions/300-Gather-Build-Pieces.md

 ---
 ### Preparing Your Build Environment
 Here are the things you need to do:
 - [301.
-Update Local Mmojo Server Repo](301-Update-Local-Mmojo-Server-Repo.md) - Make sure you have the latest instructions and scripts.
+Re-Clone Local Mmojo Server Repo](301-Re-Clone-Local-Mmojo-Server-Repo.md) - Make sure you have the latest instructions and scripts.
 - [302.
 Download Models](302-Download-Models.md) - Download `.gguf` model files from Hugging Face and copy them to your Mmojo share.
 - [303.
 Copy Models](303-Copy-Models.md) - Copy `.gguf` model files from your Mmojo share.
 - [304.
 Build Cosmopolitan](304-Build-Cosmopolitan.md) - Patch Cosmopolitan and build it.